EcoCommons-Australia/community-modelling/README.md

 ---
-output: html_document
+output:
+  pdf_document: default
+  html_document: default
 ---
 # Community Modelling Workflow

-## Generalised Dissimilarity Modelling (GDM)
+# Generalised Dissimilarity Modelling (GDM)

-### About this document
+## About this document

 Generalised Dissimilarity Modelling (GDM) has become a widely-used method to link differences in composition between samples and explanatory environmental variables ("covariates").
+The dependent or predicted variable in a GDM may be any form of distance or dissimilarity measure scaled to range between 0 and 1.
 GDMs may be fitted using any assemblage of covariates thought to be important in explaining the differences in composition between pairs of samples.
-Geographical distance can be optionally included as a covariate to account for "isolation by distance" (IBD) effects.
+Geographical distance can be optionally included as a covariate to account for distance-decay or "isolation by distance" (IBD) effects.

-This document provides an outline of a prototype R-package, _cmGDM_,  which is designed to implement GDM modelling as the first method within a new EcoCommons Community Modelling module.
-Fitting a GDM is performed by the R-package _gdm_ available from the CRAN repository. _cmGDM_ has been designed to implement a simple, robust workflow for basic fitting, review and reporting of GDMs.
+This document provides an outline of a prototype _R_-package, _cmGDM_,  which is designed to implement GDM modelling as the first method within a new EcoCommons Community Modelling module.
+Fitting a GDM is performed by the _R_-package _gdm_ available from the CRAN repository. _cmGDM_ has been designed to implement a simple, robust workflow for basic fitting, review and reporting of GDMs.

-**This document describes the state of development and testing of the R-package _cmGDM_ as at 30 November 2021.**
+**This document describes the state of development and testing of the R-package _cmGDM_ as at 30 January 2022.**

-### Design concepts and principles
+## Design concepts and principles

 **1. One streamlined protocol for data collation & upload**

-The R-package _gdm_ provides a preparatory function, _formatsitepair()_, which allows users to present data components in four formats which are then compiled into a data table used by the function _gdm()_ to fit the model.
-Although this flexibility is suitable for experienced R users, it can be very challenging for casual users to make appropriate choices among numerous possible combinations, and prepare data components in the required formats.
+The _R_-package _gdm_ provides a preparatory function, _formatsitepair()_, which allows users to present data components in four formats, or "bioformats" in _gdm_ terminology, which are then compiled into a data table used by the function _gdm()_ to fit the model.
+Although this flexibility is suitable for experienced _R_ users, it can be very challenging for casual users to make appropriate choices among numerous possible combinations, and prepare data components in the required formats.

-The path to data importation chosen during the development of this R-package is to follow procedures referred to as bioformat = 3 in the _gdm_ package.

-There are four versions or "bioformats" but they represent different combinations of pre-processed fundamental data tables needed to fit a GDM.
+The four formats represent different combinations of pre-processed fundamental data tables needed to fit a GDM.
 The concept implemented in _cmGDM_ is to begin with basic table formats and generate pre-processed or derived tables by asking users to supply necessary information.
 For example, users will be asked to load community data as either a presence-absence table, an abundance table, or a dissimilarity table.
-In the first two table types, they are standard tables which may be assembled by hand (in spreadsheets for example) or output by functions in other R-packages.
-For dissimilarity tables, many functions in other R-packages can produce dissimilarity tables including the packages _vegan_ and several packages for analysing phylogenetic and population genetic data.
+In the first two table types, they are standard tables which may be assembled by hand (in spreadsheets for example) or output by functions in other _R_-packages.
+For dissimilarity tables, many functions in other R-packages can produce dissimilarity tables including the _R_-package _vegan_, and several packages for analysing phylogenetic and population genetic data.

+> The path to data importation chosen during the development of _cmGDM_ is to follow procedures referred to as "bioformat = 3" in the _gdm_ package.

 The expected advantages of this approach include:

-- Users can easily assemble necessary data tables for each data component in which ever application they feel comfortable using (typically, a spreadsheet application)
+- Users can easily assemble necessary tables for each data component using any application with which they feel comfortable (typically, a spreadsheet application)

 - More robust data checking is possible enabling better guidance and support to users who need additional assistance